Everton Silva

-Everton José Modesto Silva (born 4 August 1988), known as Everton Silva, is a Brazilian footballer who plays as a right back.
-He is currently free agent.
+Everton José Modesto Silva (born 4 August 1988), known as Everton Silva, is a Brazilian footballer who plays as a right back for CSA.

 Career

 Born in Rio de Janeiro, Everton signed with Flamengo in the beginning of 2009 to act as a cover-up member of the club's first team.
 His debut for his new club was in a 2–2 draw against Boavista on the 2009 Rio de Janeiro State League.

 After a good 2009 season as Leonardo Moura substitute Flamengo announced that with investors' help Everton would stay in the club in 2010.